-Learning Objective: Provisions regarding payment of bonus to persons employed in certain establishments on the basis of production or productivity and for matters connected therewith.
+Learning Objective: Provisions regarding payment of bonus to persons employed in certain establishments on the basis of profits or on the basis of production or productivity and for matters connected therewith.

-- Under Payment of Bonus Act, 1965 term 'establishment in public sector' is defined as an establishment owned controlled or managed by a corporation in which not less than 40% of its capital is held, either singly or taken together by the Government or Reserve Bank of India or a Corporation owned by the Government or the Reserve Bank of India. - 2.
+- 1. Under Payment of Bonus Act, 1965 term 'establishment in public sector' is defined as an establishment owned controlled or managed by a corporation in which not less than 40% of its capital is held, either singly or taken together by the Government or Reserve Bank of India or a Corporation owned by the Government or the Reserve Bank of India. - 2.
 Every employee shall be entitled to receive bonus from his employer in an accounting year.
 For this he has to work in the establishment for not less thirty workings days in that accounting year.

-- Annual return is to be filed under Payment of Bonus Act, 1965 in Form No. U. False: - Annual return is to be filed under Payment of Bonus Act, 1965 in Form No. D. - The maximum bonus payable during an accounting year is 15% of the salary.
-False:
+1. Annual return is to be filed under Payment of Bonus Act, 1965 in Form No. U.

+Annual return is to be filed under Payment of Bonus Act, 1965 in Form No. D.

+2. The maximum bonus payable during an accounting year is 15% of the salary.